gbraad-docs/knowledge-base/technology/c9ide.md

 ### Docker cloud

+Create a new account, or re-use your Docker hub acount, at [Docker cloud](https://cloud.docker.com).
+Now open the [Node list](https://cloud.docker.com/node/cluster/list/) and Bring your own node.
+Setting up the first node is free of charge.
+It explaisn you how to deploy the docker cloud engine on a machine with a simple one-liner.

-Create a new service and search Docker hub for `gbraad/c9ide`, and confirm with clicking Select.
+Now open the [Service list](https://cloud.docker.com/container/list/) and create a new service.
+Search Docker hub for `gbraad/c9ide`, and confirm with clicking Select.
+Below are the settings to can/need to be changed to allow you to start the C9 service on your own Docker cloud node.

 #### General settings
 Select the preferred flavor from the image selecter.